tpsteiner/OrcaSlicer_WIKI/calibration/retraction-calib.md

 > [!NOTE]
 > When testing filaments such as PLA or ABS that have minimal oozing, the retraction settings can be highly effective.
 You may find that the retraction tower appears clean right from the start.
 In such situations, setting the retraction length to 0.2mm - 0.4mm using OrcaSlicer should suffice.
 > On the other hand, if there is still a lot of stringing at the top of the tower, it is recommended to dry your filament and ensure that your nozzle is properly installed without any leaks.

-> [!TIP]
-> @ItsDeidara has made a html to help with the calculation.
-Check it out if those equations give you a headache [here](https://github.com/ItsDeidara/Orca-Slicer-Assistant).